CyberT33N/vmware-cheat-sheet/README.md

 ## Host os freezing
 - When your host os is freezing randomly like 5- 10 minutes after you started your vm then try to disable 3d accelarition under the dsiplay tab
+  - Or try also to icnrease the cpu processor
+  - Or